NHL conference finals: Conference trophy traditions

-In 2015, the Chicago Blackhawks took a team photo with the Campbell Bowl after winning Game 7 of the 2015 Western Conference Finals against the Anaheim Ducks at the Honda Center in Anaheim.
+In 2015, the Chicago Blackhawks took a team photo with the Campbell Bowl after winning Game 7 of the 2015 Western Conference finals against the Anaheim Ducks at the Honda Center in Anaheim.
 The Blackhawks would end up defeating the Tampa Bay Lightning in six games in the 2015 Stanley Cup Finals.
-In 2018, Capitals captain Alexander Ovechkin hoisted the Wales trophy after winning the Eastern Conference Finals, before ultimately defeating the Vegas Golden Knights in five games to win the Stanley Cup.
-In 2020, Tampa Bay Lightning captain Steven Stamkos and his teammates lifted the Prince of Wales Trophy after winning the Eastern Conference Finals.
+In 2018, Capitals captain Alexander Ovechkin hoisted the Wales trophy after winning the Eastern Conference finals, before ultimately defeating the Vegas Golden Knights in five games to win the Stanley Cup.
+In 2020, Tampa Bay Lightning captain Steven Stamkos and his teammates lifted the Prince of Wales Trophy after winning the Eastern Conference finals.
 Head coach Jon Cooper stated "we win a trophy, we pick it up", while Victor Hedman acknowledged that not touching the trophy in 2015 "didn't work".
 The Lightning went on to defeat the Dallas Stars in six games in the Stanley Cup Finals.
 Stamkos picked up the Prince of Wales Trophy again in 2021 after the Lightning defeated the New York Islanders in the semifinals, and Tampa Bay defended the Stanley Cup by defeating the Montreal Canadiens in five games.

+The Colorado Avalanche won three Stanley Cups in their history, and on each occasion, they hoisted the Campbell Bowl.
+In 2001 (Devils) and 2022 (Lightning), the Avalanche and their Final opponent both hoisted their respective conference titles.
+In 1996, however, the Florida Panthers refused to touch the trophy.
+The Panthers then changed course upon winning the Wales Trophy for the second time in 2023, but lost to the Golden Knights, who ended up not hoisting the Campbell Bowl in a change of heart from 2018.
+That said, the Panthers would follow Vegas' lead in their subsequent Cup Final appearances, refusing to carry the Wales Trophy in both 2024 and 2025 en route to winning the Stanley Cup.

+The Edmonton Oilers dynasty under Wayne Gretzky and Mark Messier touched the Campbell Bowl en route to their five Cup titles during the 1980s.
+In 2006, however, then-captain Jason Smith did not touch the bowl, and the Oilers lost to the Hurricanes in the Cup Final.
+After winning the Campbell in 2024, captain Connor McDavid decided not to hold the trophy, but the Oilers lost in the Final to Florida.
+Then in 2025, McDavid decided to touch the trophy in hopes of replicating the 1980s dynasty teams' success, but they still lost to the Panthers in a Final rematch.